Vimseltinib (Monograph)

 Hepatotoxicity

-Avoid vimseltinib in patients with pre-existing increased serum transaminases; total bilirubin or direct bilirubin (>ULN); or active liver or biliary tract disease, including alkaline phosphatase (ALP).
-Monitor liver tests, including AST, ALT, total bilirubin, direct bilirubin, ALP and gamma-glutamyl transferase (GGT), prior to initiation of vimseltinib, twice a month for the first two months and once every 3 months for the first year of therapy and as clinically indicated thereafter.
-Withhold and reduce the dose, or permanently discontinue vimseltinib based on the severity of the hepatotoxicity.
+Monitor liver tests, including AST, ALT, total bilirubin, direct bilirubin, ALP, and GGT prior to initiation of therapy, twice a month for the first 2 months, and then once every 3 months for the first year of therapy; thereafter, monitor as clinically indicated.

-Vimseltinib 20 mg capsule contains FD&C Yellow No. 5 (tartrazine) which may cause allergic reactions (including bronchial asthma) in certain susceptible patients.
-Although the overall incidence of FD&C Yellow No. 5 (tartrazine) sensitivity in the general population is low, it is frequently seen in patients who also have aspirin sensitivity.
+20 mg capsules contain FD&C Yellow No. 5 (tartrazine), which may cause allergic reactions (including bronchial asthma) in certain susceptible patients.

-Vimseltinib 14 mg and 20 mg capsules contain FD&C Yellow No.6 (Sunset Yellow FCF), which may cause allergic reactions.
+14 mg and 20 mg capsules contain FD&C Yellow No. 6 (Sunset Yellow FCF), which may cause allergic reactions.

 Increased Creatinine without Affecting Renal Function